 We are thrilled to invite you to spend "An Evening with Richard Russo" on July 31, 6:30pm at Sandwich Town Hall.
 The Pulitzer Prize-winning Russo will talk about his new novel, (his first stand-alone in a decade) Chances Are..., which comes out on July 30th.
-This is a ticketed event.
+This is a ticketed event and tickets are $8 per person.
 Click here to purchase tickets!

 About the book:

 One beautiful September day, three sixty-six-year old men convene on Martha’s Vineyard, friends ever since meeting in college circa the sixties.
 They couldn’t have been more different then, or even today–Lincoln’s a commercial real estate broker, Teddy a tiny-press publisher, and Mickey a musician beyond his rockin’ age.
 But each man holds his own secrets, in addition to the monumental mystery that none of them has ever stopped puzzling over since a Memorial Day weekend right here on the Vineyard in 1971.
 Now, forty-four years later, as this new weekend unfolds, three lives and that of a significant other are displayed in their entirety while the distant past confounds the present like a relentless squall of surprise and discovery.
 Shot through with Russo’s trademark comedy and humanity, Chances Are . . . also introduces a new level of suspense and menace that will quicken the reader’s heartbeat throughout this absorbing saga of how friendship’s bonds are every bit as constricting and rewarding as those of family or any other community.

 For both longtime fans and lucky newcomers, Chances Are . . . is a stunning demonstration of a highly acclaimed author deepening and expanding his remarkable achievement.

 About the author: